lukastk/PyRossGeo/README.md

 ## Documentation

-See the [here](https://github.com/lukastk/PyRossGeo/blob/master/docs/Documentation.md) for documentation, tutorials and example notebooks.
+See <a href="https://github.com/lukastk/PyRossGeo/blob/master/docs/Documentation.md" target="_black">here</a> for documentation, tutorials and example notebooks.

 <!--## Publications-->